Knowledge Base

 Use IntoDNS.ai's Sender Requirements Checker to verify:

-□ SPF record exists and is valid □ DKIM configured for your email provider □ DMARC record exists (at least p=none) □ PTR records for sending IPs □ Spam rate monitored (use Google Postmaster Tools) □ Unsubscribe header in marketing emails
+□ SPF record exists and is valid □ DKIM configured for your email provider □ DMARC record exists (at least p=none) □ SPF or DKIM aligns with the visible From domain □ PTR and forward-confirmed reverse DNS are in place □ TLS is available for mail transport □ Spam rate and complaint signals are monitored □ Unsubscribe headers work for subscribed marketing mail

 Visit /sender-requirements on IntoDNS.ai to check your compliance automatically.